Fran314/secrets-manager-rs/README.md

-Any software that forces you to remain in its ecosystem after use (such as: "if you encrypt it with this software, you can only decrypt it with this software") makes you dependant on it.
+Any software that forces you to remain in its ecosystem after use (such as: "if you encrypt it with this software, you can only decrypt it with this software") makes you dependent on it.

 Hence, the encryption, decryption and restore of your important data should be decoupled, that is if you encrypted it with software X, you should still be able to decrypt it without software X.

-This is the meaning of "interoperable" in the description: if you encrypt your secrets with this software, you should be able to decrypt and restore them without this software.
-Even if `secs-man` disappears from the face of the Earth, your data is still accessible.

 ### The practice

 In practice, you cannot create a setup where your secrets are 100% safe from data loss.
-Even if your software X is interoperable with Y, Z and W, you'll still lose access to your data if X, Y, Z and W all stopped working at the same time.
+Even if your software X is compatible with Y, Z and W, you'll still lose access to your data if X, Y, Z and W all stopped working at the same time.

-What you do in practice is make sure to be dependant only on technologies that are "standards" or close to.
-I'm ok with being dependant on the existence of bash interpreters, usb ports and linux machines.
+What you do in practice is make sure to be dependent only on technologies that are "standards" or close to.
+I'm ok with being dependent on the existence of bash interpreters, USB ports and Linux machines.

 The true goal of secs-man then becomes being perfectly reproducible only with: